We currently observe some incompatibilities with Safari browser.

 Running simulations

-1. Choose the number of groups and define their sizes and names.
+• Specify the number of groups, their sizes and names,

-3. Optional : modify advanced parameters depending on the chosen method.
+• Optional : adjust advanced parameters according to the selected method.

-4. Once you are okay with your design, you can launch the simulations.
+• Once the design is finalized, you can launch the simulations.

 Define your expected design